Skip to main content

 What’s next

-• A cross-venue replicator strategy that mirrors Polymarket orderbook depth onto Limitless and hedges back on Polymarket.
-Delta-neutral, earns the spread + Limitless maker rebates.
+• Cross-market market making — the replicator strategy mirrors a Polymarket book onto Limitless as resting quotes and hedges fills back on Polymarket to stay delta-neutral.
+Earns the spread + Limitless maker rebates.

 • Inline tutorial prompts so a fresh agent run starts with “which strategy do you want?”